hannakozak/hannakozak/README.md

 ### Hi there 👋

 ### I am looking for my first job in IT.
-I am focusing on Front End Development and completed several courses including the React Nanodegree program from Udacity.
+I am focusing on Front End Development and React.

 #### Contact
 email: hannawkozak@gmail.com